'Martin is a visionary artist and I am so grateful to him for the beautiful and thought-provoking Echoes sculpture.’

 Unveiled in a prime position on Dover waterfront with General The Lord Dannatt GCB CBE MC DL, former Chief of the General Staff (head of the British Army).

-Martin live at 07.42 on Radio 4’s agenda-setting Today news programme.
+Martin talking about Echoes in a live interview with Jonny Dymond at 07.42 on Radio 4’s agenda-setting Today news programme.
 16th April 2025

 It’s all about listening.